techmakers/node-red-contrib-meteor-ddp/README.md

 1. download if needed [MeteorJS](https://www.meteor.com/)
 2. enter a desired directory
 3. create a Meteor Application with the command ```meteor create myexample``` and enter the directory with ```cd myexample```
+4. remove the "autopublish" package with the command ```meteor remove autopublish``` to avoid unwanted documents on the client
-4. edit the file in myexample/server/main.js to obtain something like that
+5. edit the file in myexample/server/main.js to obtain something like that

 ```
 import { Meteor } from 'meteor/meteor';